srimangithubin/bank-marketing-decision-tree/README.md

 The baseline Gini and Entropy models both achieved training accuracy of 1.00.
 This means they memorised the training data and overfitted.

 The tuned Decision Tree achieved a better balance between training and testing performance.
-Its ROC-AUC improved to 0.7558, which shows better separation between subscribers and non-subscribers.
+Its ROC-AUC improved to 0.7558, showing better separation between subscribers and non-subscribers.

 The final pruned tree had the highest test accuracy, but its ROC-AUC dropped to 0.5873.
 This means the model became too conservative and was weaker at identifying actual subscribers.